 Another thing to mention is how convenient is git and git flow with Oh-My-Zsh.
 You can get access to git commands just typing `g` letter and combining it by `&&` sign.
 Just take a look at this example:

-Here is a few of commands that will come in handy:
+Here are a few commands that will come in handy:

-Remember the annoying message when you were trying to push your new created branch?
+Remember the annoying message when you were trying to push your newly created branch?

 gpsup - it’s equivalent to the above hint (it will set upstream to your current branch and push it to remote).